The Watsons: Continuations

 A further continuation came from John Coates (1912–1963), a writer with no family connection but who had earlier written a time-travel novel, Here Today (1949), featuring a man who claimed to have wooed Jane Austen.
 His The Watsons: Jane Austen's fragment continued and completed appeared from British and American publishers in 1958.
 In his postscript (pages 314–18) he admitted to having rewritten the original fragment in order to develop the characters differently, including renaming Emma Watson as Emily.
 He also pointed out that the tempo of Jane Austen's contribution had been "leisurely…It is the start of a long book, not of a short one.
 Yet it comprises a half of [Ms] Oulton's book and almost half of the Browns' book."
 In his own book that proportion is reduced to less than a quarter of the total length.
 As a result of giving himself this extra leg-room, his version of the story has been judged "more successful in capturing the feel of early 19th-century society than many of the other sequels, but [is] probably much lighter and cheerier than Austen had originally intended the book to turn out".

-Since then, as part of the burgeoning new genre of "Austenesque fiction", Joan Aiken has written sequels to several Jane Austen novels, among them her Emma Watson: The Watsons Completed (1996).
+Since then, as part of the burgeoning genre of "Austenesque fiction", author Joan Aiken wrote sequels to several Jane Austen novels, among them her Emma Watson: The Watsons Completed (1996).
 New continuations also include The Watsons by Merryn Williams in 2005; the self-published The Watsons, by Jane Austen and Another Lady by Helen Baker in 2008; the religiously-themed The Watsons Revisited by Eucharista Ward in 2012; and The Watsons by Jane Austen, completed by Jennifer Bettiol in 2012.
-Yet another continuation was written by Irish author Rose Servitova, whose earlier The Longbourn Letters (2017) had been based on the world of Pride and Prejudice.
-Her new work, A Completing of The Watsons (2019), won the Bronze prize in the Self-Publishing Review Book Awards.
+Yet another continuation was written by Irish author Rose Servitova, whose earlier The Longbourn Letters (2017) was based within the world of Pride and Prejudice.
+Her newer Austen-inspired work, A Completing of The Watsons (2019), won the Bronze prize in the Self-Publishing Review Book Awards.
+Another continuation, Jane Austen's The Watsons, As Continued by Claudia Gray, was released in 2026.